nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/executors/ng-packagr-lite.md

 # ng-packagr-lite

-Builds a library with support for incremental builds.
+Build an Angular library for incremental building.

-Options can be configured in `angular.json` when defining the executor, or when invoking it.
+Properties can be configured in angular.json when defining the executor, or when invoking it.

-## Options
+## Properties

-### project (_**required**_)

-Type: `string`

-The file path for the ng-packagr configuration file, relative to the workspace root.

 ### buildableProjectDepsInPackageJsonType